progressivetech/net.ourpowerbase.remoteform/docs/api.md

 is the object passed in by the user.
 All the parameters below can be changed by adding or editing your ```var config``` line.
-For example, if you read about cfg.parentElementId and decide you want to change the parentId, you would pass the following to the remoteForm function:
+For example, if you read about cfg.parentElementId and decide you want to change the parentElementId, you would pass the following to the remoteForm function:

 ```
 var config = {
 url: "https://YOURSITE.ORG/civicrm/remoteform",
 id: 1,
 entity: "ContributionPage",
-parentId: "my-parent-id"
+parentElementId: "my-parent-id"
 };
 ```
 ### cfg.url